ezpaarse-project/readlabs/README.md

 ## Network-flow

-ezunpaywall is made up of several services which are distributed in several docker containers.
+readlabs is made up of several services which are distributed in several docker containers.
 ![Network-flow](./docs/network-flow.png)

 ## Installation